Enteee/plantuml-parser/README.md

 ## Examples / Fixtures

-We keep a set of PlantUML scripts (`in.plantuml`) and the corresponding formatted output (`parse[File]-out.<formatter>`) in [test/fixtures/](test/fixtures).
+We keep a large set of PlantUML scripts (`in.plantuml`) and the corresponding formatted output (`parse[File]-out.<formatter>`) in [test/fixtures/](test/fixtures).

 ## Usage